Inside Out (1975 film): Plot

 They pick up Erika, as well as Holtz, who is still sedated.
 They turn the gold over to Peter to have it divided up and converted from bullion to United States dollars.
 En route to the prison, they are forced to deal with a truck with toppled pallets blocking the road.
 They use the pallets to create a ramp to jump over the cargo truck and proceed to the prison.
-Returning to the prison, they are confronted by the United States Army colonel (Don Fellows) in charge of Seigfried, who demands an explanation about the unauthorized personnel at the prison.
+Returning to the prison, they are confronted by the United States Army colonel in charge of Seigfried, who demands an explanation about the unauthorized personnel at the prison.
 Harry cons their way out of the situation to allow Ernst access as the dental surgeon.
 Maar and Holtz are switched back to their proper places.
 Holtz wakes up in his cell to tell the guard that he believes he saw Hitler.
 As they leave the prison, Harry asks Ernst if he ever was really a Nazi.
 Ernst replies "Not necessarily."
 After they abandon the staff car, Harry, Ernst and Sly walk away on the streets of Berlin.